 - Here’s a sensory activity that’s easy and clean!
 Squirt some hair gel (lotion would work too) into a baggy and zip it up!
 Add some odds and ends craft items to the mix too for added fun.

 - Tape a line on the floor in different ways (zig zag, curvy or straight) and have a toddler walk along it, trying to balance their best.
-Can they do it forward, how about walking backwards?
+Can they do it forward, how about walking backward?
 Another fantastic gross motor activity that can be done indoors.

 - Have your toddler poke pom poms through an opening in a small bottle, or cut a small hole in a container.
 Pom poms and other small items can be used for fine motor practice, but always be careful with small kids and watch them closely.